-As part of the draft ATMP and draft EA development, the FAA consulted with the NPS and other Officials with Jurisdiction over Section 4(f) resources in the Section 4(f) study area regarding FAA's preliminary finding of no substantial impairment, and hence, the FAA's proposed no constructive use determination.
-The FAA sent letters to each Section 4(f) property's Official with Jurisdiction with this preliminary finding concurrent with the release of the draft EA for public review.
-On May 16, 2023, the FAA sent an email with an attached letter to the U.S. Fish and Wildlife Service and the Hawai'i Department of Land and Natural Resources (DLNR), describing the proposed action and FAA's preliminary determination and requested response within a 14-day review period.
-A follow-up email was sent on May 23, 2023.
+As part of the draft ATMP and draft EA development, the FAA consulted with the NPS and through the release of the draft ATMP and draft EA, consulted with the NPS and other Officials with Jurisdiction over Section 4(f) resources in the study area regarding FAA's preliminary finding of no substantial impairment, and hence, the FAA's proposed no constructive use determination.
+The FAA sent letters to each Section 4(f) property's official with jurisdiction with this preliminary finding.
+The FAA sent an email with an attached letter to the Hawai'i Department of Land and Natural Resources (DLNR) and the National Park Service (NPS) on May 16, 2023 and to the Hawai'i Land Trust on September 22, 2023 describing the proposed action and FAA's preliminary determination and requested response within a 14-day review period.
+A follow-up email was sent to the Hawai'i DLNR and the NPS on May 23, 2023, and to the Hawai'i Land Trust on September 28, 2023.
 Additionally, the FAA notified the NPS of the determination via email.
-The 14-day response period for both review requests closed on May 30, 2023.
-No responses were received during this timeframe.
-The DLNR submitted a response to the FAA's preliminary determination on August 30, 2023 but did not concur nor object to the FAA's finding.
-No other responses were received.
-Following the public comment period on the draft EA and draft ATMP, the FAA sent emails to each Official with Jurisdiction describing the changes to the ATMP parameters reflected in the final ATMP, which did not result in a change to the FAA's determination of no constructive use.
+The 14-day response period for the review requests with the Hawai'i DLNR and the NPS closed on May 30, 2023, and the review request with the Hawai'i Land Trust closed on October 6, 2023.
+No responses were received.
+Following the public comment period on the draft EA and draft ATMP, the FAA sent emails to each Official with Jurisdiction describing the updated Section 4(f) study area associated with the revised Park boundary and the changes to the ATMP parameters reflected in the final ATMP, which did not result in a change to the FAA's determination of no constructive use.
 Refer to Appendix I of the final EA, Section 4(f) Analysis, for additional details on this coordination.